top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-template.md

 - Implement a ROS node which subscribes to input images, communicates with Neural Compute Stick for computation, and publishes the computed orientation angle to the car control node.

-To be familiar with CNN, readers can refer to [Stanford University CS231n](http://cs231n.stanford.edu/) for further information; to know how to implement ROS in our project, please refer to our code directly.
+To be familiar with CNN, readers can refer to [Stanford University CS231n](http://cs231n.stanford.edu/) for further information; get familiar with Neural Compute Stick, please refer to [Movidius NCS Information](https://developer.movidius.com/); to know how to implement ROS in our project, please refer to our code directly.

 ## Definition of the problem {#supervised-learning-final-problem-def}